b1ueb1ues/b1ueb1ues.github.io/README.md

 - Equiped MUB level100 "Kung Fu Masters" for axe user.
 - Equiped MUB level100 "Levin's Champion" for others.
 - Equiped MUB level100 "The Prince of Dragonyule" for water characters.
-- Equiped MUB plain resist WP for 3\* character.
+- Equiped MUB resist WP for 3\* character who can reach 100 resist of stun & blind

 ## commen combo chain the simulation use: